maxchou415/IOHVideoPlayer/README.md

       }
 ```

- 2. All Done! just deploy to your server now.
+ 2. All Done!
+ 3. You just need deploy to your server now.